anthony-illenden/EAE-598-Project/README.md

 Priority | High
 Sprint | 1
 Assigned To | Tony / Hunter
-User Story | Determine which variables to analyze using ERA5 data.

-Requirements | |
-1. Identify variables such as integrated water vapor transport, mean sea-level pressure, equivalent potential temperature, frontogenesis, and quasi-geostrophic forcing. |
+Description | Determine which variables to analyze using ERA5 data, such as integrated water vapor transport, mean sea-level pressure, equivalent potential temperature, frontogenesis, and quasi-geostrophic forcing.
-2. Ensure variables are present in the dataset. |

-Acceptance Criteria | |
-1. Variables approved by our advisor, Allison. |
-2. Variables confirmed in the file with a test. |
+Acceptance Criteria | Our advisor, Allison, said these are good variables to use for our project.
+Make sure the variables are present in the file with a test.

-Unit Test | |
+Unit Test | N/A
-N/A

 ---